logzio/documentation/docs/shipping/Code/dotnet.md

 kubectl get nodes -o json | jq ".items[]|{name:.metadata.name, taints:.spec.taints}"
 ```

-:::node
+:::note
 You need to use `Helm` client with version `v3.9.0` or above.
 :::

-#### Standard configuration
+### Standard configuration

-##### Select the namespace

-This integration will be deployed in the namespace you set in values.yaml.
-The default namespace for this integration is logzio-dotnet-monitor.
+The integrations uses the namespace specified in values.yaml.
+The default namespace is `logzio-dotnet-monitor`.
 To select a different namespace, run:

 ```shell
 kubectl create namespace <<NAMESPACE>>